rdavid1099/rypass/CONTRIBUTING.md

 Run `rake -T` to see the two options for running tests.
 - `rake test:all` will run all of the tests, including FileIO tests which will create a `test.csv` file (and delete it).
 - `rake test:core` will run all of the tests EXCEPT FileIO tests.
-This ensures quicker processing while working on features that don't touch the FileIO functionality
+This ensures quicker processing while working on features that don't touch the FileIO functionality.

 ## Documentation